Skip to main content

 • OCI-native: provider distribution is standard and portable

-• Lazy: binaries are extracted only when needed
+• Lazy: bundles and script installs happen only when needed

 • Deterministic: the same workspace behaves the same way everywhere